mrp089/simvascular.github.io/README.md

 </div>
 ```

-Once you have updated the `docsSection` and the `navigationSection`, render the updated documentation page in a local server to see how it looks.
+Once you have updated the `docsSection` and the `navigationSection`, you can render the updated documentation page in a local server to see how it looks.

-### Creating documentation or clinical test case pages
+### Creating new user guide or clinical test case pages

-If you want to create a new documentation page, find and copy the `template.html` page in the documentation folder.
+If you want to create a new user guide page, find and copy the `template.html` page in the documentation folder.
 If you want to create a new clinical test case page, find and copy the `template.html` page in the clinical folder.
-These pages will have the foundational `html` necessary for the documentation or clinical case page.
+These pages will have the foundational `html` necessary for the user guide or clinical case page.
 Rename this file to describe your new documentation page.

-Before creating the `html` page for the new documentation or clinical test case, you may want to begin by writing the documentation in markdown files.
+Before creating the `html` page for the new user guide or clinical test case, you may want to begin by writing the documentation in markdown files.
 First, create a folder with the same name as the `html` page you want to create.
 In this folder, for each markdown file, create a new folder with a relevant name for the section and place a `readme.md` file inside that folder.
 Write your documentation for each section in these `readme.md` files.

-Once you have created the markdown files you seek to render in `html`, there are three places in this file to find and update in order to create a new documentation or clinical test case page: the navigation bar in the header, the navigation section on the left of the documentation page, and the paths to the new markdown files from the `<zero-md>` element.
+Once you have created the markdown files you seek to render in `html`, there are three places in this file to find and update in order to create a new user guide or clinical test case page: the navigation bar in the header, the navigation section on the left of the documentation page, and the paths to the new markdown files from the `<zero-md>` element.

 #### Updating the navigation bar